ukropj/board-games/AnimalAgricola/deploy/readme.txt

 1.0
  - first release, available in English, German, Czech and Slovak

-by Jakub Ukrop, April 2014
+by Jakub Ukrop, October 2014